remothuman/nyc4free-to-gc/readme.md

 Todo ideas:
 - multiple calendar, one with all day events as just first and last date, one normal (or just do that for events longer than a month)
+    - &/or multiple calendars for event types if possible
-- make a frontend landing webpage linking to how to add calendar
+- make a frontend landing webpage linking to how to add calendar (make personal website page with this, luma, and other sources)